SaraKraettli/Computergrafik2018/assignment_5/documentation/Exercise5-GroupSED/readme.txt

  - Finally, we fixed all bugs in the code and implemented the spaceship

+ - Note: We needed to add a class-method, so we also changed the file solar_viewer.h

 Problems we encountered:

  - The planets were accelerating instead of continuously move around the sun